SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 | :-------------------------------------------------------------------------: |
 |              **Figure 9-21: Lights using the stencil buffer**               |

-We can remove a lot of unnecessary code.
+We can now remove a lot of unnecessary code.

 1. The `DeferredRenderer.StartLightPhase()` function is no longer called.
 Remove it.
 2. The `PointLight.DrawShadows()` function is no longer called.
 Remove it.
 3. The `PointLight.Draw()` function is no longer called.
 Remove it.
 4. The `PointLight.DrawShadowBuffer()` function is no longer called.
 Remove it.
-5. The `PointLight.ShadowBuffer` `RenderTarget` is no longer used.
+5. The `PointLight.ShadowBuffer` `RenderTarget2D` is no longer used.
 Remove it.
-Anywhere that referenced the `ShadowBuffer` can also be removed.
+Anywhere that referenced the `ShadowBuffer` can also be removed, such as the constructor.

 ## Improving The Look and Feel